Grenfell Tower fire: Aluminium–polyethylene cladding

 Fire safety experts said the tests the government is doing on cladding only are insufficient, as the whole unit of cladding and insulation should be tested including fire stops.
 Fire safety experts maintain further that the testing lacks transparency, as the government has not described what tests are being carried out.

 According to US-based Arconic, the polyethylene version of the material is banned in the United States for use in buildings exceeding 40 ft in height, because of the risk of spreading fire and smoke.
-NPR subsequently stated that nearly all jurisdictions in the US (except three states and the District of Columbia) have enacted the International Building Code (IBC) requirement that external wall assemblies (cladding, insulation, and wall) on high-rise buildings with combustible components must pass a rigorous real-world simulation test promulgated by the National Fire Protection Association under the name NFPA 285.
+NPR subsequently stated that nearly all jurisdictions in the US (Note: with the exception of Indiana, Massachusetts, Minnesota and the District of Columbia.) have enacted the International Building Code (IBC) requirement that external wall assemblies (cladding, insulation, and wall) on high-rise buildings with combustible components must pass a rigorous real-world simulation test promulgated by the National Fire Protection Association under the name NFPA 285.

 To perform the test, the entire planned assembly is constructed on a standardised test rig two storeys tall, with a window opening in the middle, and is continuously ignited with gas burners from two different angles for 30 minutes.
 The assembly must satisfy numerous performance criteria to pass, including a requirement that flames cannot spread more than 10 ft vertically from the top of the window opening or 5 ft horizontally.

 A single NFPA 285 test can cost over US$30,000, and it certifies only a particular assembly (i.e., a particular combination of parts from specific manufacturers as they are currently fabricated), meaning that any change to any part used for any reason requires a new test.
 As of mid-2017 ACM cladding with a polyethylene core had not been able to pass the NFPA 285 test, and thus had been effectively banned on US high-rise buildings for decades.
 The UK does not mandate the use of such realistic simulations and allows its own similar full-scale tests to be bypassed as long as "the wall assembly components, when tested individually, pass small-scale combustibility tests."